 - 1.1.
 Teams, individual crews and members of NAC's affiliated to the FAI, may take part in the World or Continental Championship.
 The delegation of each country may include: chief delegate, team manager, FAI judges and assistant judges, pilots and crew members, mechanics, interpreter and additional personnel included on the entry form.
 A participant may only act in a single capacity (except chief delegate and team manager which may be the same person).
-There shall be a maximum of 10 judges (including assistant judges) per country. - 1.2.
+There shall be a maximum of 10 judges (including assistant judges) per country.
+The team manager must be declared 12 hours before the competition starts. - 1.2.
 Each country may enter a maximum of 7 crews.
 Each crew may compete for the individual title of "Helicopter World or Continental Champion".
 A crew can be all-male, all-female or male and female.
 A crew consists of 2 persons.